vxnick/sublime-shebangsyntax/README.md

 Anything with a file extension is probably best left to Sublime and other plugins.

-Next, the first line is checked to see if it contains a shebang (@#!@).
+Next, the first line is checked to see if it contains a shebang (`#!`).
 If it does, the path is matched along with an optional second group (after one or more spaces).
-This allows the plugin to work with @/usr/bin/env ruby@ without thinking that _env_ is the syntax type.
+This allows the plugin to work with `/usr/bin/env ruby` without thinking that _env_ is the syntax type.

 Once the plugin has figured out what the syntax type is (i.e. _ruby_, _php_,